POS Integration: Definition, Benefits & Integrations to Consider

 Integrates with your POS to accept online orders through various social media platforms such as Facebook Messenger and Instagram | Provides native mobile ordering, payments, analytics, custom CRM, and marketing tools in a branded mobile app |

-Contact Sauce. for Pricing | Contact SpeedETab for Pricing |
+Contact Sauce for pricing | Contact SpeedETab for Pricing |

 Examples:

-Provides tools to track, pool, and distribute tips by shift, day, or entire pay period based on the number of hours worked by pool participants within a specific period on record in your POS system | Connects with your time clock, transaction records, payment methods, and payroll reporting platforms to automate the computation and distribution of tips and wages for your staff |
+Provides tools to track, pool, and distribute tips by shift, day, or entire pay period based on the number of hours worked by pool participants within a specific period | Connects with your time clock, transaction records, payment methods, and payroll reporting platforms to automate the computation and distribution of tips and wages for your staff |

 Hardware Integrations